-If bridesmaid gowns are being ordered through your bridal boutique, the bride will most likely be able to forward you information given by her stylist.
-This may include an online link for each maid to choose her size and place an order, or a way for the bridesmaid to pick up from a batch order in-store.
-Remind the bridal party of any alteration costs; many boutiques and specialty bridal shops also offer these services for bridesmaids’ gowns and groomsmen suits.
+If bridesmaid gowns are being ordered through your bridal boutique, the bride will most likely be able to forward you the information given by their stylist.
+This may include an online link for each maid to choose their size and place an order or a way for the bridesmaid to pick up from a batch order in-store.
+Remind the bridal party of any alteration costs– many boutiques and specialty bridal shops also offer these services for bridesmaids’ gowns and groomsmen suits!

-Whether the bride is shopping in-store or online, paying for gowns herself or allotting to bridesmaids, purchasing in one delivery package or delegating to individuals—perhaps the most important coordination effort you can help with is to sync up purchase and delivery in a short and manageable time frame.
-(The last thing the bride needs is a procrastinating bridesmaid or returns mishap the month before the wedding…)
+Whether the bride is shopping in-store or online, paying for gowns themself or allotting to bridesmaids, purchasing in one delivery package, or delegating to individuals—perhaps the most important coordination effort you can help with is to sync up purchase and delivery in a short and manageable time frame.
+The last thing the bride needs is a procrastinating bridesmaid or returns mishap the month before the wedding!

 This is another fun part of your Maid of Honor checklist!
-In the midst of all the shopping and pinning, you get to help the bride plan a chic, unique, and meaningful bridal shower.
+During all the shopping and pinning, you get to help the bride plan a chic, unique, and meaningful bridal shower.
 Here are a few pointers to get you started:

 - Depending on the wedding timeline, you may host the bridal shower anywhere from 2-6 months before the big day.

-- Your bride may need help with choosing and sending out her bridal shower invites.
+- Your bride may need help with choosing and sending out their bridal shower invites.

 - Work with the bride to decide who hosts the actual celebration.
 It may be held at a close relative’s home, a restaurant, a park, or a unique venue.

 - If décor is your responsibility, ask the bride for some mood boards and inspiration.
-Shop items that fits her taste and budget.
+Shop items that fit their taste and budget.

-- Research games and activities that fit your bride’s personality and complements the vibe of her crowd.
+- Research games and activities that fit your bride’s personality and complement the vibe of their crowd.
 A guest group that already has a good bond may prefer something more organic and laidback, whereas a group that doesn’t know each other as well may benefit from structured games and icebreaker-style activities.

-Next up in your Maid of Honor Duties checklist: the bachelorette bash!
+Next up on your Maid of Honor Duties checklist: the bachelorette bash!
 Here are a few ways to make the experience memorable, manageable, and as drama-free as possible:

 - Help manage the bride’s anxiety and expectations.
 Media and movies have given us unrealistic ideas of bachelorette parties; it’s important to optimize everyone’s excitement without letting it tip over to anxiety and frustration.

 - Work with a realistic budget and be respectful to everyone who contributes money or resources.
-For example, if a bridesmaid offers her family cabin as a location, make sure everyone in the group knows the rules and expectations for use.
-If you’re crowdsourcing for food and booze, set a detailed plan ahead of time in a group itinerary email.
+For example, if a bridesmaid offers their family cabin as a location, make sure everyone in the group knows the rules and expectations for use.
+If you’re crowdsourcing for food and alcohol, set a detailed plan ahead of time in a group itinerary email.

 - Set a clear plan for transportation so there’s zero risk of anyone driving under the influence.